zdharma-continuum/Zsh-100-Commits-Club/README.md

 * [czsh](https://github.com/Cellophan/czsh) :1st_place_medal: :alarm_clock: :walking_man: - [ZSH](https://en.wikipedia.org/wiki/Z_shell) with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) and the [agnoster](https://github.com/agnoster/agnoster-zsh-theme) theme in a container.
 * [dracula](https://github.com/dracula/zsh) :1st_place_medal: :hourglass_flowing_sand: - A dark theme for Atom, Alfred, Chrome DevTools, iTerm 2, Sublime Text, Textmate, Terminal.app, Vim, Xcode, and ZSH.
 * [filthy](https://github.com/molovo/filthy) : - A disgustingly clean ZSH prompt.
-* [fishy-lite](https://github.com/sudorook/fishy-lite) : :hourglass: - Fork of the original [fishy](https://github.com/robbyrussell/oh-my-zsh/wiki/themes#fishy) theme in oh-my-zsh with much of the extraneous stuff cut out to improve load speeds.
+* [fishy-lite](https://github.com/sudorook/fishy-lite) : :hourglass_flowing_sand: - Fork of the original [fishy](https://github.com/robbyrussell/oh-my-zsh/wiki/themes#fishy) theme in oh-my-zsh with much of the extraneous stuff cut out to improve load speeds.
 Includes a battery gauge and `git` status display that can be enabled on the right-hand side of the prompt.
 * [garrett](https://github.com/chauncey-garrett/zsh-prompt-garrett) : :hourglass: - Prezto prompt with the information you need the moment you need it.
 * [git-prompt](https://github.com/olivierverdier/zsh-git-prompt) :1st_place_medal: - Displays information about the current `git` repository.
 In particular the branch name, difference with remote branch, number of files staged or changed, etc.
 * [hyperzsh](https://github.com/tylerreckart/hyperzsh) : - Gives you a comprehensive overview of the branch you're working on and the status of your repository without cluttering your terminal.